 B.J. was born and raised in Columbia, South Carolina.
 She is a 1987 graduate of the University of Georgia School of Law with a J.D. and a B.A. in History from Emory University in 1984.
 She is unique in that she has tried well over 100 jury trials as a former prosecutor, criminal defense lawyer, and civil litigation both Plaintiff’s and Defense work.
 B.J. has had many cases in the Appellate Courts that have changed the law on various issues.

 B.J. has received many prestigious awards connected to her commitment to justice.
 In 2009, BJ along with former President of Ireland Mary Robinson and NYU Law School's Brennan Center for Justice received the John Jay College Justice Award.
-Also in 2009, B.J. received the Y.W.C.A.
+In 2013, BJ received the NAACP Altlanta Jondelle Johnson Freedom Award.
+In 2009, B.J. received the Y.W.C.A.
 Salute to Women of Achievement Award.
 In 2008, the SCLC-Women (Southern Christian Leadership Conference) awarded her on the 40th anniversary of Dr. Martin Luther King's Death with the Drum Major for Justice Award in the area of Criminal Justice.
 Also in 2008 she received the Professional Award for Public Service from the Omega Psi Phi Fraternity and received the Case of the Year Award from the Georgia Association of Criminal Defense Lawyers.
 She received the 2008 Advocate for Rights and Justice Award from the Phi Delta Phi chapter of the University of the District of Columbia, David Clarke School of Law.
 In 2007, the University of Georgia School of Law, her alma matter presented her with the law school's highest honor, the Distinguished Service Scroll Award presented for dedication and service to the legal profession and the law school.
 Emory University School of Business and the Rollins School of Public Health presented B.J. with a Martin Luther King Service Day Award.
 Also in 2007, she received a Justice Award from the National Black Law Student Association and special recognition from the Gate City Bar Association.